brisbanemakerspace/bms-wiki/tools/digifab/cncrouter.md

 4. Test spindle speed (10, 100 and 1000)
 5. Move cnc to bottom left.
 6. Attach work piece
-7. Attached Probe to Router
+7. Attached Probe to Router (Z Probing only is now allowed)
 8. Digital Probe the Piece
 9. Remove the Probe
 9. Load Job into CNC3D Commander